hungryc8rpillar/doc-update-tool/README.md

     d.
 Saves these suggestions to **JSON files** for review.
 4. The user reviews, approves, or rejects suggestions, and approved changes are written back to the documentation files.

+---

+## AI Workflow Overview

+When a user submits a query describing a documentation change, the following workflow is triggered:

+1. **Semantic Search:**
+   - The backend uses OpenAI's embedding model to convert the user's query into a vector.
+   - This vector is compared to pre-computed embeddings of documentation sections to find the most relevant content, even if the wording is different.
+2. **AI Suggestion Generation:**
+   - The relevant documentation sections and the user's query are sent to OpenAI's GPT-4o-mini model.
+   - The model generates precise update suggestions, showing both the original and proposed new text.
+3. **Review & Approval:**
+   - Suggestions are presented in the frontend for user review.
+   - Users can approve or reject each suggestion.
+4. **Automated Update:**
+   - Approved suggestions are automatically applied to the source documentation files.

+**Why GPT-4o-mini?**
+- We use GPT-4o-mini because it offers a strong balance between quality and speed.
+It is capable of producing high-quality suggestions for documentation updates while maintaining low latency, making the user experience smooth and responsive.

 ## Getting Started

 ### Prerequisites